cls-python/cls-luigi/README.md

 A ready example is to be found [here](hello_world_examples/variation_point_as_dependency.py)

-When variation points are used as dependency in a following tasks, they must be uniquely identifiable by luigi, such that their outputs won't be overwritten or considered as completed before they are executed in subsequent pipelines.
+When variation points are used as dependency in a following task, they must be uniquely identifiable by luigi, such that their outputs won't be overwritten or considered as completed before they are executed in other (later scheduled) pipelines.

 For that we can use the output names of variation points as unique identifiers.

 Here are the steps for that:
-1. Make sure that each variation point has a unique output name in the `output` method.
+1. Make sure that each variation point has a unique output name in the `output` method (that's a prerequesite of luigi anyway).
-2. In the Task, where the variation point is "required", implement the such a method in order to uniquely identify the task :
+2. In the Task, where the variation point is "required", implement the such a method in order to uniquely identify the task:

    ````python
    from collections.abc import Iterable
    from pathlib import Path